petrushchako/certification/AWSMastersCertification/CLF-C02/ExamTips.md

 - Understand that `Elastic Block Storage (EBS)` is persistent storage.
 - Understand when you might want to use SSD (high IOPS) or HDD (high throughput) volumes
 - Know the importance of `EBS snashots` for data recovery.
+- Understand `Storage Gateway` is hybrid storage service.
+The Types are **S3 File, FSx File, Volume, Tape**
+- Know that `Storage  Gateway` is cost-effective, secure and offers seamless integration.
+Use cases are data backup, disaster ricovery and data processing.
+-